turgu1/esp32-scheme-vm/README.md

     ```

 4. Prepare your scheme program.
 A demonstration program named "fibo.scm" is
-supplied that compute the Fibonacci value for the 200 first numbers of the
+supplied that compute the Fibonacci value of the 200 first numbers of the
 Fibonacci suite.
 You can compile it and run it with the following commands:

     ```